 – Calvin Coolidge

-The Coolidge Foundation is setting out to find the top high school debaters in America.
-Our premier tournament each year is the Coolidge Cup, a national debate tournament that attracts top debaters from across the country to President Coolidge’s historic hometown of Plymouth, Vermont, to compete for the prestigious Coolidge Cup and $10,000 in scholarship prizes.
-The tournament takes place each year during the week of the Fourth of July, and the Coolidge Foundation covers all travel and lodging expenses for debaters.
+Our premier tournament each year is the Coolidge Cup, a national tournament that attracts top students in speech and debate from across the country to President Coolidge’s historic hometown of Plymouth, Vermont, to compete for the prestigious Coolidge Cup and scholarship prizes.
+The tournament takes place each year during the week of the Fourth of July, and the Coolidge Foundation assists with travel expenses and covers all hotel and meal expenses for students.

 The Coolidge Foundation also helps to build and grow debate leagues around the country.
-Our first league is the Coolidge Debate League at the Luddy Schools, located in the greater Raleigh area in North Carolina.
-If you would like to bring Coolidge debate to your region and have a group of schools that would be interested in building such a program, we would love to hear from you.
+One league that we run is the Coolidge Debate League at the Luddy Schools, located in the greater Raleigh area in North Carolina.
+If you would like to bring Coolidge debate to your region, please reach out to us.
+We are pleased to share our tournament resources with leagues who are looking to do Coolidge debate.

 For questions or inquiries about the Coolidge Foundation’s debate programs, contact Debate Director Jared Rhoads (firstname.lastname@example.org) or call 802-672-3389.